apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 1. Permits a consistent view of the object store.
 Without this, changes in objects may not be immediately visible, especially in listing operations.

-1. Create a platform for future performance improvements for running Hadoop workloads on top of object stores
+1. Offers a platform for future performance improvements for running Hadoop workloads on top of object stores

 The basic idea is that, for each operation in the Hadoop S3 client (s3a) that reads or modifies metadata, a shadow copy of that metadata is stored in a